-Be it self-service eateries, standing-only food stalls, or sit-down restaurants, the places below serve some of the best wallet-friendly dishes in Budapest.
+Be it self-service eateries, standing-only food stalls, or sit-down restaurants, the places below serve reliable and wallet-friendly dishes in Budapest.
 Note that many of them are lunch-only venues, open only on weekdays.
-Keep a special eye out for étkezdes: no-frills, mom-and-pop neighborhood greasy spoons that have been around for almost a century, but are now nearing extinction.
-People with a lingering nostalgia for times past should be certain to visit them—in Budapest's increasingly international dining scene, they're most native to the city.
+Keep a special eye out for étkezdes: unfussy, mom-and-pop neighborhood greasy spoons that have been around for almost a century but are now nearing extinction — people with a lingering nostalgia for times past should be certain to visit them.

-Belvárosi Disznótoros is a wallet-friendly lunch destination for downtown office workers in Budapest.
-This self-service sausage shop with high-top tables and standing counters offers a dizzying array of ready-made and to-be-prepared traditional meat dishes.
+Belvárosi Disznótoros is a wallet-friendly sausage shop in Budapest's downtown drawing nearby office workers.
+This self-service lunch destination features high-top tables and standing counters and offers a dizzying array of ready-made and to-be-prepared traditional meat dishes.
 Think blood sausage, grilled pork chop, wild boar stew, schnitzel, and the like.
-People usually pair their main order with a side of pickled vegetables.
+As locals do, pair your main order with a side of pickled vegetables.
 "A field of dreams, a landscape of braised, and fried, and cured delights," said the late Anthony Bourdain of Belvárosi Disznótoros after his visit in 2015.